uktrade/enquiry-mgmt-tool/README.md

 # Enquiry Management Tool

-This is tool mainly used by IST users to manage investment enquiries.
-They can review enquiries, update them during their engagement with the potential investors and submit the information to Data Hub.
+This is tool mainly used by Service team to manage investment enquiries.
+They can review enquiries, update them during their engagement with the potential investors and submit the qualified ones to Data Hub.

 ## Installation with Docker